1jour1vin

 About the estate:

-As I have already written, in 1967 the Coudert family acquired the famous Clos de la Roilette in Fleurie, neighboring Moulin-à-Vent, formerly marketed under that name, and Alain has been at the helm since 1991.
-The soils are rich in clay and manganese, which, combined with a classic approach to maceration, produces powerful, structured wines that age very well.
-Vinified largely with whole clusters and traditional submerged cap, these are typically deeply colored wines with lots of fruit and tannins.
-The 2019 vintage was particularly successful, and is the most openly floral vintage—in the sense that this appellation is identified with fragrance and finesse—that Coudert has produced in a decade.
+As I have already mentioned, the Coudert family acquired the famous Clos de la Roilette in Fleurie—located near Moulin-à-Vent and formerly marketed under that name—in 1967, and Alain has been at the helm since 1991.
+The soils there are rich in clay and manganese, and this, combined with a traditional approach to maceration, produces robust, structured wines that age very well.
+Vinified largely with whole clusters and the traditional submerged cap method, these are typically deeply colored wines with plenty of fruit and tannins.
+The 2019 vintage turned out particularly well, and it is the most overtly floral vintage—in the sense that this appellation is known for its fragrance and finesse—that Coudert has produced in a decade.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2018 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated estate (2018 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

-Clos de la Roilette has been owned by the Coudert family since 1967, with Alain producing his first harvest in 1982.
-Covering 14 hectares, the estate expanded in 2005 with the acquisition of a plot of Brouilly in the village of Saint-Lager.
+Clos de la Roilette has been in the Coudert family since 1967, with Alain overseeing his first harvest in 1982.
+Covering 14 hectares, the estate expanded in 2005 with the acquisition of a Brouilly vineyard located in the village of Saint-Lager.
 In Fleurie, old vines surround the cellar.
-There are also 3 hectares in the Champagne sector, located southwest of the village.
-The style of the wines is unpretentious.
-The process involves classic vinification of whole grapes and aging in used oak casks.
+Also worth noting are 3 hectares in the Champagne sector, located southwest of the village.
+The wines are unpretentious in style.
+The winemaking process involves traditional whole-cluster fermentation and aging in used oak casks.
 The Les Griffes du Marquis cuvée is aged for twelve months in barrels.
-These wines have good aging potential and are dense and full-bodied.
+These wines, with good aging potential, are dense and full-bodied.

 Jancis Robinson